Tween’s Sleep Pattern: Are you noticing change?

 As the mom of four kids born in six years, I prize that after-bedtime time as my unsupervised, me-time to do whatever I’d like.
 So, imagine my shock and dismay when the 12-year-old is still tossing and turning and occasionally interrupting that precious hour.

 As a family doctor, though, I know the facts.
 Cortisol, the brain’s “awake” hormone, changes our internal clock as puberty approaches.
 Our tweens, who used to wake up at the crack of dawn but were sound asleep by 7:30 p.m., morph into people who aren’t tired before 11:00 p.m. and cannot drag themselves out of bed before 10:00 a.m.
 This isn’t contrariness, laziness, or selfishness—it’s biochemistry.
-In fact, a middle school that acknowledges this biochemistry would start at 11:00am and end at 7:00pm.
+Your tween has a new sleep pattern.
+In fact, a middle school that acknowledges this biochemistry would start at 11:00am and end at 7:00 p.m.

 Although late nights lead to unwelcome challenges, middle school is a pretty safe time for our kids to learn the skills they need to manage the consequences.
-Here are some helpful tips that worked for our family:
+Here are some helpful tips that worked to accommodate our tween’s sleep pattern:

 Hard wake-up.
 We’ve put the responsibility for waking up firmly into the hands of our middle schooler.
 He has an alarm clock and has learned to put it across the room so that he has to actually get up to turn it off.
 We don’t dictate when he has to wake up, only that he must be on the school bus when it shows up.
 If he isn’t on the school bus, he can walk to school (two miles) and take the detention for tardiness.
 That’s only happened once.
 Of course, the fact that it was raining that day may have helped our cause.